roman380/DirectShowCineForm-Public/README.md

 # DirectShowCineForm - No Frills x64 CFHD codec for The Imaging Source's IC Capture

+⭐ **2025-03-25** ⭐ The demo has been upgraded into commercially available form factor, please visit [https://iccapturecodecs.alax.info/](https://iccapturecodecs.alax.info/) for further information.
+This build will stop stable operation (demonstration) as scheduled.

   - [Downloads](#downloads)
   - [Instructions](#instructions)
   - [DirectShow Details](#directshow-details)